 Carpal Tunnel Syndrome

 The tightening or compression of the median nerve is the root cause of this condition.
 Medical conditions such as diabetes, rheumatoid arthritis and wrist injuries are some of the causes.
-It was also noted that medical conditions that makes the body retain fluid like pregnancy may cause it.
-Which is why majority of patients with carpal tunnel symptoms are women.
+It was also noted that medical conditions that make the body retain fluid like pregnancy may cause it as well.
+This is why majority of patients with carpal tunnel symptoms are women.
 Needless to say, the risk of having carpal tunnel syndrome is much higher if your carpal tunnels are smaller than normal.
 Most people believe that carpal tunnel syndrome was due to the repetitive movement of the hands and fingers while pounding on the computer.
 However, there is no proof to this claim or otherwise.

 Tingling and numbness of the hands are some of the symptoms of carpal tunnel syndrome.
 The numbness and tingling can be felt in the thumb, index, middle and ring fingers.
 You might also experience frail grip.
 Both hands may also be affected by carpal tunnel syndrome.

 Healthcare providers will help you develop a care plan that will fit your need.
 Care plans ranges from ice, prescribed medications, injections, splints for the wrist or simply resting your hands and stop doing the chores that worsen your symptoms.
 Surgery can be an option should conservative solutions doesn’t work.

 To get better, you may need to rest your hand and avoid working with things that aggravates the symptoms.
 Ice packs, wrist splints and support, prescribed medication and injections may help.
 If not, medical surgery may be a viable option.
 Healthcare providers can develop a bespoke care plan that is right for your needs.

 AZ Pain and Spine Institute provides innovative and cutting-edge approach in treating carpal tunnel syndrome.
 We treat according to our patient’s individual needs, the severity of their condition, and other factors.